GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

 Retrieve the authentication token of an already registered user.

-According to RESTful principles, this route should be a GET but, for security reasons (the plain password should not appear in a URL), it is a PUT.
+According to the RESTful principles, this route should be a GET but, for security reasons it is a PUT.

 + Request